lokson/capybara-fill-many/README.md

 fill_many :user, with: attributes
 ```

 In above examples, attributes are a hash.
-Active record can be used too, and in that case `with` option can be skipped, as input names will be set using standard Rails rules.
+Active record can be used too.
+In that case location argument (first argument) can be skipped and input names will be set using standard Rails rules.

 ```ruby
 fill_many with: user